wyzjack/wyzjack.github.io/_pages/about.md

 Miscellaneous
 ======
 * I was born in Nantong, Jiangsu, China, in 1999.
 I love my hometown, which is a beautiful and livable city.
 * I am a sports fan.
 I like basketball (I can dunk 2.95m basketball hoop), soccer, badminton, table tennis and Go chess (I am Amateur 2 Dan).
 My favorite basketball players are Lebron James and Luka Doncic.
-My favorite soccer player is Lionel Messi. **If you want to play basketball with me, contact me via email or WeChat (see Contact section below)**.
+My favorite soccer player is Lionel Messi (God bless Argentina in FIFA World Cup Qatar 2022!). **If you want to play basketball with me, contact me via email or WeChat (see Contact section below)**.
 My lab colleagues and I usually play at the second floor of [Marino Recreation Center](https://www.google.com/maps/place/Marino+Recreation+Center/@42.3401825,-71.092249,17z/data=!3m1!4b1!4m5!3m4!1s0x89e37a18c400467f:0xdb4ad70af6e7d61!8m2!3d42.3401919!4d-71.0900511).
 * I am a HipHop fan.
-My favorite rapper is Jack Harlow and 8aceMak1r (a.k.a.
-PG One).
+My favorite rappers are Jack Harlow, 8aceMak1r (a.k.a.
+PG One) and Post Malone (if he is).